 - Microsoft Attacks Apple Macs, Work For Google For Free… [Tech News Digest]

-- With Sidney Crosby as captain, Canada roster set for World Cup
+- With Sidney Crosby as captain, the Canada roster set for World Cup

 - World Cup of Hockey: Canada has time to assess Carey Price’s health

-- Scotland can be inspired by Wales for World Cup qualifiers – Matt Ritchie
+- Wales can inspire Scotland for World Cup qualifiers – Matt Ritchie